 Employees of a Foreign Government

-Compensation for services performed as an employee of a foreign government, without regard to citizenship, residence, or where services are performed, is not considered to be wages for Federal Unemployment Tax (FUTA) purposes.
+Compensation for services performed as an employee of a foreign government, without regard to citizenship, residence, or where services are performed, is not considered to be wages for social security and Medicare tax purposes.
 This includes services performed by ambassadors, other diplomatic and consular officers and employees, and nondiplomatic representatives.

-Compensation for services performed as an employee of a wholly owned instrumentality of a foreign government, without regard to citizenship, residence, or where services are performed is not considered to be wages for Federal Unemployment Tax (FUTA) purposes if:
+Compensation for services performed as an employee of a wholly owned instrumentality of a foreign government, without regard to citizenship, residence, or where services are performed is not considered to be wages for social security and Medicare tax purposes if:

 - The instrumentality is wholly owned by the foreign government;